Editor’s Note: This post was updated on September 14,, 2018, for accuracy and comprehensiveness. It was originally published on January 27, 2016.

 While it isn’t likely that the weight of your organs or bones will change significantly, your muscles and water can change in volume and mass depending on a variety of circumstances.
-Because Lean Mass includes body water, increasing your weight by hydrating your cells with sufficient intracellular water is also technically a “lean gain.”
+Because Lean Body Mass includes body water, increasing your weight by hydrating your cells with sufficient intracellular water is also technically a “lean gain.”

 #4: Muscle Doesn’t Become Fat

-Admit it-- you were pretty sure it didn’t work like this, but you sometimes catch yourself saying that your muscle turned into fat.
+Admit it– you were pretty sure it didn’t work like this, but you sometimes catch yourself saying that your muscle turned into fat.

-Although your body is an amazing machine, there is no process by which your body converts muscle into fat tissue.
+Although your body is an amazing machine, there is no process by which your body converts muscle to fat.
 Many people comment that their muscle has turned into fat after they stop working out regularly, and it really does seem like that’s what’s occurring – you were once lean and muscular, and now you have less muscle and look flabbier.
 But what’s really going on is a change in body composition – a loss in muscle mass that occurs at the same time fat mass increases.

 #5: Being Skinny Isn’t Great If You Have No Muscle